 Northern Trust's non-U.S. activities are primarily related to its asset servicing, asset management, foreign exchange, cash management, and commercial banking businesses.
 The operations of Northern Trust are managed on a reporting segment basis and include components of both U.S and non-U.S. source assets.
 Non-U.S. source assets are not separately identified in Northern Trust's internal management reporting system.
 However, Northern Trust is required to disclose non-U.S. activities based on the domicile of the customer.
-Due to the complex and integrated nature of Northern Trust's activities, it is difficult to segregate with precision assets between U.S. and non-U.S. and non-U.S. operations.
+Due to the complex and integrated nature of Northern Trust's activities, it is difficult to segregate with precision assets between U.S. and non-U.S.-domiciled customers.
+Therefore, certain subjective estimates and assumptions have been made to allocate assets between U.S. and non-U.S. operations.